Laharah/redlist/README.md

 m3u_directory: null 		# Directory to save processed m3u playlists
 restrict_album: no 			# Only allow tracks to match if they are from the same album
 overwrite_m3u: no 			# If argument is m3u, overwrite it instead of saving to m3u_dir
+missing_track_playlist: null # set to a value to have redlist ask to create a spotify playlist of missing tracks

 redacted:
   api_key: null 			# Preferred method.
 Go to User Settings > API Keys and confirm a new key.